hygeos/smartg/README.md

 The use of GPUs before 10xx series (Pascal) is depracated as of SMART-G 1.0.0

-## 5. Licencing information
+## 5. Licensing information

-This software is available under the SMART-G licence v1.0, available in the LICENCE.TXT file.
+This software is available under the SMART-G license v1.0, available in the LICENSE.TXT file.

 ## 6. Referencing